zatserkl/donation-analytics-project/README.md

 Contains class LineParser that carries out the basic checks on the current line and extracts data of interest

 ### processor.py
 Contains class DonationProcessor that processes clean data from the current line provided by LineParser.
-It also contains general purpose functions that can be used for the data analysis in the calling routine.
+It also contains general purpose functions get\_donor\_id() and get\_recipient\_id() that can be used for the data analysis in the calling routine.

 The containers of the DonationProcessor can be analyzed after finishing processing of the input file.